 - When doubled in size, punch down dough.

 - Stir the sauce to make sure it's fully combined.
 Pour a little of the sauce into the bottom of a bundt pan.

-- Pour over ½ of the the remaining sauce.
-Continue to layer 1 inch balls of dough until it is gone.
+- Pour over ½ of the remaining sauce.
+Continue to layer 1-inch balls of dough until it is gone.
 Pour remaining sauce over the mixture.

-- Place on baking sheet to catch any over flow of topping and bake for 35 minutes or until golden brown.
+- Place on a baking sheet to catch any overflow of topping and bake for 35 minutes or until golden brown.

-- Remove from oven and wait 5 minutes to turn out on large plate and serve.
+- Remove from oven and wait 5 minutes to turn out on a large plate and serve.

 Erren's Kitchen is written and produced for informational intentions only.
 We are not certified nutritionists, and the nutritional information found on this site has not been assessed or authorized by a nutritionist or the FDA.
 The nutritional information found in our recipes is offered as an estimate and should not be considered a guarantee or fact.
 The estimated data is provided as a courtesy and calculated through a third-party online nutritional calculator, spoonacular API.
 Although we do our best to provide accurate nutritional information, these figures should be considered rough estimates.
 Many factors, such as brands or products purchased and the nutritional fluctuations that naturally occur in fresh produce, can alter the effectiveness of the nutritional information in any recipe.
 Furthermore, various online calculators provide different results depending on their particular algorithms and nutrition fact sources.
 To obtain the most precise nutritional information in a provided recipe, you should calculate the nutritional information with the exact ingredients you are using when preparing the recipe using your preferred nutrition calculator.